patrickbwarren/transam-triton/EMULATOR.md

 simulated using function F8.
-Conversely, since it is possible to load an _existing_ EPROM with arbitary bit pattern, the failure mode where bits which should be programmed to be '1' but are actually '0' can more easily arise and results in a `PROGRAM ERROR`.
+Conversely, since it is possible to load an _existing_ EPROM with arbitary bit pattern, the failure mode where bits which should be programmed to be '1' but are actually '0' can be more easily created and results in a `PROGRAM ERROR`.

 The following function keys are available to simulate the physical hardware: